Rom3oDelta7/APRS-Mobile-Digipeater/README.md

 A large network of APRS repeaters (aka digipeaters) operate similarly to the ham voice repeater network, with the important distinction that there is only a single frequency (no split).
 (Note that the use of APRS requires an FCC amateur radio license).

-Currently, the [Yavapai Amateur Radio Club](https://www.w7yrc.org "YARC") provides event communications for over a dozen public events each year in Yavapai County.
+Currently, the [Yavapai Amateur Radio Club](https://www.w7yrc.org "YARC")(YARC) provides event communications for over a dozen public events each year in Yavapai County.
 A large contingent of YARC members staff multiple stations along the course providing race status information, transportation requests for participants who are unable to continue, and safety-related information such as vehicles trespassing on the closed course or participants in need of medical attention.
 Many of these events are quite extensive, covering a large geographic area and encompassing well over one thousand participants.
 These larger events, in particular, are outside of urban centers and cover such a widespread area that amateur radio is the only consistent means of communication for the event.
 A key component to providing event communications is managing the course vehicles, which are typically provided by the event organizers and staffed with a YARC member as a passenger to provide communications.
-These vehicles handle logistics such as participant pickup, supplies and equipment, and “sweeping” the event to track the end of the race and ensure that all participants get back safely.
+These vehicles handle logistics such as participant pickup, supplies and equipment (SAG), and “sweeping” the event to track the end of the race and ensure that all participants get back safely.
 This is a very dynamic situation with assignments frequently changing with the flow of the event.
 As such, keeping track of the current location of these vehicles is critical to ensure the right vehicle is assigned to a given task.

 Our club is using mobile APRS transmitters in these vehicles to track their location.
 APRS packets are received over a VHF frequency and decoded.
-The decided GPS information is used to plot the position on a map.
+The decoded GPS information is used to plot the position on a map.
 Internet services, such as https://aprs.fi can be used for tracking, but in our situation the Internet isn't available, so we use [UI-View] software instead.

-While the aforementioned network of digipeaters vastly increases the coverage area for APRS, Yavapai County terrain can be vary significantly, resulting in coverage gaps especially on the trails used for mountain bike and marathon events.
+While the aforementioned network of digipeaters vastly increases the coverage area for APRS, Yavapai County terrain can vary significantly, resulting in coverage gaps especially on the trails used for mountain bike and marathon events.
 The portable APRS digipeater was designed and built to address this problem.
-We use terrain mapping software([ubiquiti] or [radio mobile]) to determine the best location to cover the event area and we preposition the MAD before the start of the event.
+We use terrain mapping software ([ubiquiti] or [radio mobile]) to determine the best location to cover the event area and we preposition the MAD before the start of the event.
 Properly placed, the MAD will relay the packets from our tracking units to one of the 3 area mountaintop APRS digipeaters, enabling position reports to be received in our communications van.
 To simplify deployment, everything is pre-programmed so all one needs to do is to attach an antenna and power it on.